jonathanweiss/component-manager/README.md

 You can also have a look at the second demo to see this in action.

 ## Gotchas
-Please not that due to the nature of `MutationObserver` the callbacks for creating and removing instances will be called asynchronously.
+Please note that due to the nature of `MutationObserver` the callbacks for creating and removing instances will be called asynchronously.

 Example 8: Instances are used too early: